Santa Clara, California: American period

-Urban renewal policies of the 1950s and 1970s further accelerated downtown Santa Clara’s decline.
-In 1957, the city filed an application for federal urban renewal funds under the 1954 Housing Act, proposing what was called the “Franklin Facelift”—a plan to rehabilitate the downtown business district and reverse perceived blight.
+Urban renewal policies of the 1950s and 1970s further accelerated downtown Santa Clara's decline.
+In 1957, the city filed an application for federal urban renewal funds under the 1954 Housing Act, proposing what was called the "Franklin Facelift"—a plan to rehabilitate the downtown business district and reverse perceived blight.
 Initially framed as a preservation effort, the plan evolved into a sweeping redevelopment proposal that included demolition of historic buildings and reconfiguration of the street grid.

 In September 1961, the city council voted to knock down the eight-block grid of Downtown Santa Clara, in order to receive federal funding for urban renewal.
 Following the 1961 city council vote, a group of citizens filed lawsuit and challenged the scope of demolition and use of federal funds.
-The court limits redevelopment to original “facelift” funding, constraining broader plans.
+The court limited redevelopment to original "facelift" funding, constraining broader plans.
 The city cleared the land but failed to rebuild the downtown, contributing to a decades-long vacuum.
-In 1965, the demolition of an eight-block grid (between Benton, Lafayette, Madison, Homestead) was completed.
+In 1965, the demolition of the eight-block grid (between Benton, Lafayette, Madison, and Homestead) was completed.
 Historic buildings like the City Hall, Franck Building and Santa Clara Theater were razed.
-Only the two-block Franklin Mall is built to replace the demolished buildings, however most businesses do not return to the area due to high land costs Again in 1969, urban renewal continued with the Mission Revitalization Project, which demolished more homes in the area.
+Only the two-block Franklin Mall was built to replace the demolished buildings; however, most businesses did not return to the area due to high land costs.
+Again in 1969, urban renewal continued with the Mission Revitalization Project, which demolished more homes in the area.

-Since June 2016, a grassroots movement to rebuild Santa Clara's historic downtown was formed, called Reclaiming Our Downtown.
+In June 2016, a grassroots movement to rebuild Santa Clara's historic downtown was formed, called Reclaiming Our Downtown.